3 INSIGHTS FROM ME

 Step 2: Max out the Traditional IRA.
 If you’re ineligible to directly contribute to a Roth IRA due to a high income, you’ll want to contribute the maximum amount to a traditional IRA.
 You won’t be able to take a deduction due to high income, but that’s not the objective.
 The goal is to get money into the traditional IRA to set the stage for the next step.

 Step 4: Backdoor Roth IRA Savings.
-If you like the idea of a Roth IRA, you’re going to fall head over heels for the supersize version, known as a mega backdoor Roth.
+If you like the idea of a Roth IRA, you’ll fall head over heels for the supersize version, known as a mega backdoor Roth.
 This strategy works best with 401(k) plans that allow either in-service distributions to a Roth IRA — that is, you can take money out of the 401(k) plan while you’re still working at the company — or lets you move money from the after-tax portion of your plan into the Roth 401(k) part of the plan.

 Don’t let high income stand in the way of increased retirement savings.
 Adopting this 4-step strategy will help you boost savings now and increase retirement income later.